Parakeelya balonensis: Taxonomy

-C. balonensis is one of approximately 74 Calandrinia species native to Australia.
-Along with the pigweeds (Portulaca species), Calandrinia are the most prominent succulent species in Australia.
-The Australian Calandrinia were traditionally considered to be monophyletic (share the same ancestry) with 14 Calandrinia species from the Americas, and are still classified as belonging to the same genus.
+P. balonensis is one of 62 Parakeelya species, which are native to Australia, New Guinea, and Tasmania.
+Along with the pigweeds (Portulaca species), Parakeelya are the most prominent succulent species in Australia.
+The Rumicastrum species were formerly classified in genus Calandrinia and considered to be monophyletic (share the same ancestry) with the 14 Calandrinia species from the Americas.
 However, in 1987 Australian taxonomist Roger Carolin proposed that the American and Australian Calandrinia are not closely related to each other based on morphological analyses.
 Follow-up studies also supported two different lineages, based in part on the absence of Calandrinia on islands along possible dispersal pathways between South America and Australia and in part on genomic data.

-Despite this, the nomenclature has not been officially changed for all Australian Calandrinia, including C. balonensis.
-Although the need for a nomenclature change is widely agreed, a debate has arisen over the appropriate naming of the Australian Calandrinia.
-A proposal has been made to rename the genus as Parakeelya on the grounds that it is used as a common name for the whole genus, derives from South Australian and Central Desert Indigenous names, and is already accepted as a synonym for some Australian species.
-The competing view holds that the Australian genus should be named Rumicastrum according to established nomenclatural rules.
-The proposal to rename Calandrinia as Parakeelya has not yet been decided.
+Although the need for a nomenclature change was widely agreed, a debate arose over the appropriate naming of the Australasian Calandrinia, and the new genus name is not universally agreed to.
+A proposal was made to rename the genus as Parakeelya on the grounds that it is used as a common name for the whole genus, derives from South Australian and Central Desert Indigenous names, and is already accepted as a synonym for some Australian species.
+In 2020 Mark Hershkovitz, the author of Parakeelya, published a paper arguing that the Australasian species should be reclassified into genus Rumicastrum according to established nomenclatural rules.
+Plants of the World Online accepts Parakeelya.
+Other sources are undecided.

 Distribution and habitat

-C. balonensis is widely distributed in the arid and semi-arid zones of New South Wales, the Northern Territory, Queensland, South Australia and Western Australia.
+P. balonensis is widely distributed in the arid and semi-arid zones of New South Wales, the Northern Territory, Queensland, South Australia, and Western Australia.
 It is most common on sandplains, sand dunes and rises and along sandy intermittent watercourses.
 It is less frequently found on gravelly hills of neutral or acidic rocks.
 The plant occurs in association with mulga and poplar box woodlands and in spinifex communities.